Cosmolalia/akataleptos-geodesic-constants-2025/Capellini.Geodesic.Extrusion.Felting.md

 ---

-*Thanks to the Claude instances who helped think through this, to Ryan for the legitimate critique that improved everything, and to dmfdmf for noticing the speed of light coincidence I completely missed.*
+*Thanks to the Claude instances who helped think through this, to everyone for the legitimate critique that improved everything, and to dmfdmf for noticing the speed of light coincidence I completely missed.*